 Heroin use has seen a tremendous spike across the United States.
 This is affecting men, women, people of diverse age groups and income levels.
 Even more worrisome is the fact that this ugly trend is observed in demographic groups with historically low incidences of heroin use – high-income families, women, and people with private insurance.

 According to data released by the New York State Department of Health in its 2018 County Opioid Quarterly report, Dutchess County recorded 26 heroin overdose deaths per 100,000 population and 68 per 100,000 population emergency department visit in 2016.
 Similarly, the number of unique clients admitted for heroin abuse amounts to 1,178 for the same period.
 Between April and June of 2017, there were 424 reported cases of heroin-related admissions.

 Regardless of age, sex, geographical location, income level, and social status, the opioid epidemic has negatively impacted the lives of people in every part of Dutchess County and New York State in general.
-Our mission is to connect those families affected by heroin abuse with the best heroin detox centers in Dutchess County NY and across the country.

 Why is Heroin Addiction Dangerous?